-When you’re talking strategy for online multiplayer game domination, you may not factor in one of the most important things: reducing game latency.
-Because when your game lags or freezes, either because your internet speed is lacking or because your family member is creating network interference by streaming movies on their iPad in the other room, your gaming mission will ultimately fail.
+When you're talking strategy for online multiplayer game domination, you may not factor in one of the most important things: reducing game latency.
+Because when your game lags or freezes, either because your internet speed is lacking or because a family member is streaming movies on their iPad, your gaming mission will ultimately fail.

 Why does my Wi-Fi lag when playing games online?

 Wi-Fi will lag when playing even the best online games based on two factors: your bandwidth, which is how much data can be transferred at a time (the higher the number, the better) and your ping, which is how long it takes requests from your network to reach and then come back from the server (the lower the number, the better).

 Some online games can put a heavy strain on your network, which can cause reduced network speeds and increased ping—which is the perfect scenario to make your game lag.

 Network interference can also cause lags.
 This is when other nearby devices also using your Wi-Fi disrupt your gaming console's connection.

 If you suspect interference is causing problems for your network, try these tips: